Careers and Vacancies

 |The Port of Tauranga is New Zealand's largest port by volume and its most efficient.
 Highly skilled and motivated staff help the Port to achieve world class productivity rates.|

-The Port of Tauranga currently employs 165 permanent staff and 20 casual staff, working in a variety of roles.
+The Port of Tauranga currently employs 177 permanent staff, 14 permanent part-time staff and approximately 25 casual staff, working in a variety of roles.
 Many of our staff have worked for the Port for more than 20 years.

 |A large number of people employed on the wharf are working for independent companies.
 To help you with your search for employment we have listed Port of Tauranga vacancies below and direct links to the vacancies pages on some of our key service providers' websites.|